How to Send Your CV via Email (with Examples)

-Email is one of the most practical ways of applying for jobs.
-It’s quick, easy and your application goes directly to the recruiter or hiring manager.
-However, while they’re relatively straightforward, it’s essential to make sure your email applications are professional and make a positive impression on employers.
-In this article, we discuss how to write a strong job application email, including tips on setting up a professional email address.
+While email is a relatively straightforward way of applying for jobs, it’s essential to make sure your email applications are professional and make a positive impression on employers.
+In this article, we discuss how to write a strong job application email, including tips on setting up a professional email address and examples of recommended email text.

 Why sending a good email with your CV is important